French defence minister says export potential of A400M huge

 The troop carrier was conceived in the 1980s to meet a looming shortfall in military transport capacity among seven European NATO nations: Belgium, Britain, France, Germany, Luxembourg, Spain and Turkey.

-The first A400M, which competes with the Lockheed Martin (LMT.N) C-130 Hercules turboprop and the larger Boeing (BA.N) C-17 cargo jet, flew to France on August 1 after a four-year delivery delay.
+The first A400M, which competes with the Lockheed Martin C-130 Hercules turboprop and the larger Boeing C-17 cargo jet, flew to France on Aug.
+1 after a four-year delivery delay.

 Le Drian said that the export chances were boosted by the fact that the aircraft was now going into service.
 "It's difficult to export aircraft if they haven't been tested by the armed forces," he said.